efdevcon/DIPs/DIPs/DIP-6-Ticket.md

 The next full fledged implmentation was in 2019, with Shankai Sports for tokenising EURO Championship 2020 VIP event tickets, with integrated hospitality passes([App](https://apps.apple.com/us/app/shankai/id1492559481).
 The tickets were tokenised and the apps were ready to go, but the event got cancelled 😭😭😭)

-In 2019, we also worked tordwards implementing EDCON 2020 event tickets on blockchain.
+In 2019, we also worked towards implementing EDCON 2020 event tickets on blockchain.
 Again, the app and tickets were ready, but thanks to the pandemic, the event got cancelled 😭😭😭)

 ## Operational Requirements & Ownership
 **Actions required to implement the proposal at Devcon**